-According to the National Multiple Sclerosis Society, the disease affects nearly 1 million people in the U.S.
+According to the National Multiple Sclerosis Society, the disease affects nearly 1 million adults in the United States.

 Although there is no cure for MS, treatment can help manage the disease and slow its progression.

-Early intervention offers the best chance against long-term disability.
+Early intervention offers the best chance at preventing long-term disability.
 Therefore, it is crucial to recognize the initial symptoms of MS and seek prompt medical attention.
 Read on to learn more.

 Most people with MS experience their first symptoms in their 20s or 30s.
 Some of the most common early indications include:

-The National Institute of Neurological Disorders and Stroke in the United States report that vision problems are often the initial symptom of MS. Inflammation disrupts the vision when it affects the optic nerves.
+The National Institute of Neurological Disorders and Stroke report that vision problems are often the first symptom of MS. Inflammation disrupts the vision when it affects the optic nerves.

 Possible vision changes include: